Purchases from abroad

 From 1 January 2020, you must pay VAT and any excise or customs duties from the first krone if you buy such goods online.
 The duties will be imposed when the goods arrive at the Norwegian border.
 This means that goods ordered before 1 January 2020 also may be taxed.

 In practice, the courier may calculate and pay the duties on your behalf.
 They'll do this based on information regarding the package and the content with which the sender is obliged to mark the shipment.
 It will probably incur a fee from the courier.
 It varies when the couriers claim their fees and duties.

 Examples of goods that are subject to excise duties are chocolates and sweets, tobacco goods, alcoholic beverages and soft drinks, diet soda, lemonade, etc.

 From 1 January 2020, you must pay VAT as well as any excise or customs duties from the first krone if you buy these goods online.
 Find out more about foodstuffs above and which other goods this applies to.

-From 1 April 2020, you must pay VAT from the first krone on goods you buy from foreign online stores.
-The online store is responsible for claiming the VAT when you pay.
-In other words, it will be like purchasing goods in Norwegian shops.
-(This does not apply to foodstuffs or goods subject to excise duties as described above.)
+As of 1 April 2020, you must pay VAT from the first krone on goods you buy online from foreign websites.
+The online shop is responsible for charging VAT when you pay.
+In other words, it will be the same as purchasing goods in Norwegian shops.

-From 2020, international online stores will be obliged to register so that they can claim VAT and ship goods to Norway.
+From 2020, international online shops will be obliged to register so that they can charge VAT and ship goods to Norway.
 Consignments that are marked in a way that states that VAT has been paid will not be subject to customs clearance fees at the border, making it cheaper to import the goods to Norway.